Receive emails about

 A Monroe County native, Republican Tim Lee Carter (1910-1987) served Kentucky's Fifth District from 1964 to 1980.
 Trained as a physician, Carter counted health care and hospitalization legislation foremost among his interests and, despite his strong support of the armed forces, may be best known as an early advocate of U.S. military withdrawal from Vietnam.
 This large collection of papers, donated by Congressman Carter, is a valuable resource on the work of a member of the United States Congress.
 For information about this collection, contact us at firstname.lastname@example.org.

 Our manuscript collections include records (either originals or photocopies) from churches of many denominations in Kentucky and elsewhere.
 Typically, these records consist of minutes of church meetings and registers of members, but may also include other information such as the church constitution, articles of faith and rules of decorum, and lists of pastors, elders, deacons, baptisms, marriages and deaths.
 To find churches for which we hold records and to download finding aids that describe each collection in greater detail, search TopSCHOLAR®, WKU's online digital repository.

 Both Union and Confederate soldiers and civilians are represented in our manuscript collections.
 Included are letters, diaries, military papers and other material documenting the experiences of Kentuckians and those who found themselves in Kentucky during the Civil War.
-To find Civil War collections and download finding aids that describe their contents in greater detail, search TopSCHOLAR®, WKU's online digital repository.
+Click here to browse our Civil War collections, or search TopSCHOLAR®, WKU's online digital repository.

 A young broom-pusher on a stationary steamboat, Courtney M. Ellis (1888-1964) became an avid lifelong lover of steamboats and rivers.
 Of the approximately 3,500 photographs in this collection, the majority picture the steamboats that plied various tributaries of the Ohio and Mississippi rivers in the Upland South.
 Also included are a tape recording of the Delta Queen’s calliope tunes, light lists, masters’ licenses, newspaper clippings, navigational charts and pamphlets.
 Click here to download a finding that that describes this collection in greater detail.